 It is important to share any concerns that you have with those in a position to further monitor and where necessary act on the concern.
 All TCAT schools and academies prioritise the safeguarding and welfare of pupils in their care.
-At Great Sankey Primary School, the welfare of pupils is supported by a designated Pastoral support worker as well as our SENDCo and Mental Health Lead.
-All concerns about a pupil should be shared with a member of the school's safeguarding team as well as the child's class teacher.
+At Great Sankey Primary School, the welfare of pupils is supported by class teachers, TAs and a Pastoral Team including a dedicated Mental Health Lead.
+All concerns about a pupil should be shared with a member of the safeguarding team.
 They will decide if action is needed including support for the child directly from school or referral through to Early Help Where external agencies are involved the DSL and Safeguarding Officer must be informed.

 Figure 1 on page 14 illustrates the procedure to follow if you have any concerns about a child's welfare.